-There are clear differences between debt management and debt settlement (debt relief), so it is imperative that you understand the exhaustive list of differences before deciding what is right for you.
+There are clear differences between debt management and debt settlement (debt relief).
+It is imperative that you understand the exhaustive list of differences before deciding what is right for you.

 Complete a short questionnaire to see which solution works best for you!

-The question whether to pursue debt management or debt settlement is a common question for those looking for relief when debt becomes unmanageable.
-When you are unable to afford your minimum payments for one reason or another, these are two solutions that you may want to consider.
+The question whether to pursue debt management or debt settlement is a common question for those considering debt relief.

-In this article, I define debt management and debt settlement, provide an overview of the process, and offer some pros and cons of each solution with the goal of helping you make the most informed decision.
+In this article, I will define debt management and debt settlement, get a detailed understand of the process, and see the pros and cons of both of these options.
+The goal to help you make the most informed decision.

 Debt Management: The process is accompanied with credit counseling.
-A credit counselor helps you put together a debt management plan and will attempt to negotiate with your creditors for a lower monthly payment or lower total amount owed.
-Often, this results in you paying all of your debt amount, but you can save money from a reduced interest rate and reduced fees.
+A credit counselor helps you put together a debt management plan.
+The counselor will attempt to negotiate with your creditors for a lower monthly payment.
+You pay the entire debt amount in debt management, but can save money from a reduced interest rate and fees.
 These are often non-profit companies.

 Debt Settlement: An individual or service working on your behalf to negotiate your debts by decreasing the total balance owed.
 You can save money by a reduced total balance amount.
 These are often for-profit companies.
 Debt settlement has had some issues in the past where debt settlement companies would charge upfront fees and never settle the debt.
 For this reason, you may also want to check CFPB's information on debt settlement companies.